Garmin Bounce Review 2026: Is It Worth the Premium Price?

 Rating: 8.5 / 10

 The Garmin Bounce 2 is the best safety-and-fitness-focused kids smartwatch you can buy.
 Garmin took the original Bounce -- already the GPS accuracy champion -- and addressed its biggest weakness by adding voice calling, then upgraded the display to the best screen in the kids watch category, added a full keyboard, voice transcription, and music streaming.
-After six weeks of daily use on my daughter's wrist, the Bounce 2 delivered elite GPS tracking, rock-solid durability, genuine swim-proof toughness, and the longest battery life of any full-featured kids smartwatch I have tested.
+After six weeks of daily use on our tester's wrist, the Bounce 2 delivered elite GPS tracking, rock-solid durability, genuine swim-proof toughness, and the longest battery life of any full-featured kids smartwatch I have tested.

 The $299.99 price is the elephant in the room, and it is a big elephant.
 This is the most expensive kids smartwatch on the market.
 For families who prioritize GPS accuracy, durability, and fitness tracking above all else, the investment is justified -- especially when you factor in the low $99.99/year plan that brings long-term costs in line with cheaper watches.
 But if your child's primary need is a camera, video calling, or phone-like features, you will get more value from a TickTalk 5 at roughly half the price.

 For active, outdoorsy families who want the most accurate GPS tracking, the toughest build, and voice calling that actually works -- and who do not need a camera -- the Garmin Bounce 2 is the new gold standard.
 It is what the original Bounce should have been from day one, and it earns my strongest recommendation in the safety-focused kids smartwatch category.
+See where the Garmin Bounce 2 ranks in our best kids smartwatches for 2026 roundup.

 Check the current price on Amazon

-The Garmin Bounce 2 has the best battery life of any full-featured kids smartwatch.
 Real-world use delivers 1.5 to 2 days between charges, even with the AMOLED display.
 This means charging every other night rather than every night.
 By comparison, the TickTalk 5 and most competitors require nightly charging, and the Apple Watch SE 3 typically lasts about 18 hours.
 Full recharge takes under 2 hours.

-It depends on your priorities.
 The Bounce 2 delivers the best GPS accuracy, best battery life, best display, and best water resistance in the kids smartwatch category.
 The low $99.99/year plan also means ongoing costs are cheaper than competitors.
 Over two years, the total cost of ownership is comparable to watches with lower upfront prices but higher monthly plans.
 If GPS tracking, durability, and fitness are your top priorities, the investment is justified.
 If you need a camera or video calling, the TickTalk 5 at about half the price is a better value.

 If the lack of voice calling on the original Bounce frustrated you, the Bounce 2 is a worthwhile upgrade.
 Voice calling, the AMOLED display, full keyboard messaging, and Amazon Music are all meaningful improvements.
 However, if your child is happy with messaging-only communication and the original Bounce is meeting your family's needs, there is no urgent reason to spend another $300.
 The original Bounce's GPS accuracy, battery life, and durability are still excellent.
 Read our original Garmin Bounce review for a refresher on what it offers.

-The Garmin Bounce 2 uses a Garmin-managed LTE plan at $9.99 per month or $99.99 per year.
+The plan is activated entirely through the Garmin Jr. app.
 There is no SIM card to buy, no carrier store to visit, and no compatibility issues.
 You activate the plan entirely through the Garmin Jr. app.
 The plan covers voice calling, text messaging, GPS tracking, and geofence alerts.
 Without the plan, the watch still functions as a fitness tracker and regular watch via Bluetooth, but all cellular features require an active subscription.